julioct/julioct.github.io/_posts/2023-07-22-Clean-Architecture.md

 *Read time: 7 minutes*

-This issue is a bit longer than usual but I think it's worth it.
+This issue is a bit longer than usual, but I think it's worth it.

 Today I'll show you how I've been using Clean Architecture to structure my ASP.NET Core applications.